WiThrottle Server, Web Server, DCC-EX Native Protocol Explained

-Since this is just sending characters back and forth across a serial connection, anything that can connect to an Arduino through a USB cable or one of the other serial ports using WiFi of Bluetooth can send DCC++ commands to the CS.
-This method is fast, direct, and can take advantage of special features that exist only in DCC++ EX.
-You can even connect using the Arduino Serial Monitor or connect to our WiFi with a terminal program like PuTTY and type DCC++ commands manually.
-Our WebThrottle-EX, JMRI and CABs like DCCpp CAB and DigiTrainsPro send commands in DCC++ format.
+Since this is just sending characters back and forth across a serial connection, anything that can connect to an Arduino through a USB cable or one of the other serial ports using WiFi of Bluetooth can send DCC-EX Native Commands to the Command Station.
+This method is fast, direct, and can take advantage of special features that exist only in EX‑CommandStation.
+You can even connect using the Arduino Serial Monitor or connect to our WiFi with a terminal program like PuTTY and type DCC-EX Native Commands manually.
+Our EX‑WebThrottle, JMRI and throttles (controllers) like Engine Driver, DCCpp CAB and DigiTrainsPro send commands in DCC-EX Native format.

-The WiThrottle Protocol is the proprietary protocol developed by Matt Hoffman at https://www.WiThrottle.com.
-Like the DCC++ API, is consists of messages composed of strings of text characters sent across a serial connection that tell the Command Station how to control your layout.
+The wiThrottle Protocol is the proprietary protocol developed by Brett Hoffman at https://www.WiThrottle.com.
+Like the DCC-EX Native Protocol, is consists of messages composed of strings of text characters sent across a serial connection that tell the Command Station how to control your layout.
 The command “PPA1”, for example turns the power on in WiThrottle.
-It can be confusing, but WiThrottle can refer to the protocol (as in WiThrottle Server or WiThrottle compatible), but it also refers to the iOS throttle App called “WiThrottle” (it stands for WiFi Throttle).
+It can be confusing, but WiThrottle can refer to the protocol (as in wiThrottle Server or WiThrottle compatible), but it also refers to the iOS throttle App called “WiThrottle” (it stands for WiFi Throttle).

-JMRI has two kinds of servers you can connect to built into the JMRI sofware.
-We already mentioned the WiThrottle server, but JMRI also has a WEB Server.
+JMRI has two kinds of servers you can connect to built into the JMRI software.
+We already mentioned the wiThrottle Server, but JMRI also has a WEB Server.
 Devices can connect to JMRI and send commands like it would to a WEB page.
 This is yet another protocol and is supported by throttles like DigiTrainsPro.
-When connecting using a throttle that uses the WEB Server, you connect your throttle to that via WiFi, and then connect to DCC++EX with a USB or Serial connection.
+When connecting using a throttle that uses the WEB Server, you connect your throttle to that via WiFi, and then connect to EX‑CommandStation with a USB or Serial connection.